serverless/dashboard/docs/using/metrics.md

 trends across your endpoints.

-**Functions** - Functions provide a view to see all your instrumented Lambda functions wholistically across your orginization.
+**Functions** - Functions provide a view to see all your instrumented Lambda functions holistically across your organization.

 Fore more details about how we recognize these Traces see our [Scopes concept.](../concepts/scopes.md)